keptn/keptn/core/eventbroker/config/gen/README.md

+# Auto-generated files

-# This directory contains auto-generated files
+The directory `/config/gen/` contains auto-generated files that are added to the `.gitignore`:

+* deploy script:
+    * config/gen/event-broker.yaml